 “Digital marketing holds a lot of power in modern times,” Semino said.
 “If you are going to invest anywhere, it is wise to put [funds] into digital marketing.”

+With the impact of COVID-19, small businesses in 2021 and 2022 needed to find the right balance for their digital marketing goals.
 Small businesses are aligning themselves with consumer behavior by devoting resources to digital marketing activities.

-Company Websites Are Most Popular Modern Marketing Channel
+Company Websites: 2021's Most Popular Marketing Channel

 When customers research businesses, they look to an official website for accurate information on the company.
 This is why it's important to have a professional website with a great user experience, and web design company can help you.